AMConnect001/inventory-management-system/QUICK_START.md

 ## 🔧 Troubleshooting

+**"Failed to fetch" or "Cannot connect to server" error when logging in?**
+- ⚠️ **IMPORTANT**: You MUST run the Next.js server before accessing the application
+- Make sure you've run `npm run dev` in the terminal
+- Access the app at `http://localhost:3000` (NOT by opening HTML files directly)
+- If the server isn't running, the login will fail with a connection error

 **Database connection error?**
 - Check MySQL is running: `mysql -u root -p`
 - Verify `.env.local` has correct credentials